grantj-re3/FlindersDSpace-OrcidCIA/README.md

    and web crawlers.

-## Solution 3 - Modify the DSpace Java source code & add custom database table
+## Solution 3 - Modify the DSpace XSLT source code

-I am not a Java developer, so this is not a likely option for me.
-In fact perhaps a Java developer could contribute code to implement the ORCID API v2 instead?
+See folder *xslt_metadata*.

+Environment:
+- DSpace 5.6
+- XMLUI Mirage 2

+The solution:

+Similar to solution 1 above except implemented by changing the XSLT in item-view.xsl (without using any javascript).
+It has the advantage that the CIA-Name and CIA-ORCID info (eg.
+"Name:1111-2222-3333-444X") can be extracted directly from "dc.contributor.other" (or "dc.contributor.ciaorcid" or other field).
+[Note that XSLT v1 does not support regular expressions, so string manipulation is less flexible.]